-	We are still required to pay property taxes and homeowners insurance, but it’s a nice feeling to no longer have mortgage payments to cover.
-We also earned an effective 3.75 percent on the money we prepaid since we saved that much in interest, which isn’t half-bad, right?
+We’re still required to pay property taxes and homeowners insurance, but it’s a nice feeling to no longer have mortgage payments to cover.
+We also earned an effective 3.75 percent on the money we prepaid since we saved that much in interest.

-Along the way, we also earned 200,000 Barclays miles for paying off $100,000 in loan payments.
-And we did it all without paying the 2.5 percent fee thanks to all the free payments we earned via referrals.
+Along the way, we also earned 200,000 Barclays miles for paying off $100,000 in loan payments (and we did it all without paying the 2.5 percent fee thanks to the free payments earned via referrals).